What Is the Principle of Least Privilege?

 Define Roles Clearly

-Granting access effectively requires understanding which roles within your organization involve specific systems and data.
+Granting access effectively requires understanding which roles within your organisation involve specific systems and data.
 For each system being considered, create a list of the roles that require it to do their jobs properly.

 Even when employees do require some access to certain systems, they may not need unlimited access.
 Determine which roles within each group require administrative access and develop a standard process by which administrators can grant permissions.